Real Stupidity beats Artificial Intelligence every time.

 Additional thoughts

-Whether their overall use is good or bad, the tech world has opened Pandora’s metaphorical box.
-The lid doesn’t seem like it’s going back on any time soon.
+The lid doesn’t seem like it’s going back on Pandora’s box any time soon.
 I hope for a future where it will feasible to self-host and self-train LLMs.
 I have no great love for the closed systems that Gemini, Claude, ChatGPT and their ilk prop up and support, especially since they were built using open systemsThey were trained on free information, information that often provides no conditions save that the information remain free to modify and use for everyone.
 There’s ongoing litigation about what exactly that means in a legal sense.
 But to take copyleft code and train closed models with it is in my mind a violation of the entire premise of collaboration online.
+I feel a very similar way about this as I do about LLM generated art.
+Much of what constitutes systems that are real and useful owes its existence to a movement and agreement about sharing and collaboration.
+Circumventing that agreement in order to profit from it and then in ways that more and more often seem to pollute it is contrary to the nature of real craftsmanship and work, and I think we’re going to start seeing the long-term consequences of that soon.

 .

 There are real ethical issues with how these models are developed, how they are trained, and the amount of power they consume.
 In an ideal world, I would be able to run a model locally, with open weights and low power consumption on a consumer laptop.
-Maybe we’ll get there someday.
+Maybe we’ll get there someday, I really do hold out hope for something like that, but we’re not there yet.